PotatoMaaan/pnt/README.md

 | `error` | red | 8000ms |

 ### Using `compose` to create a fully custom message
-you can use `pnt.compose` to create a message with fully custom parameters
+You can use `pnt.compose` to create a message with fully custom parameters

 `compose` uses the following syntax: `pnt.compose("text", "title", "color", "fontColor", isUserRemoveable, decayTime)`